 Bryan and his wife Mary have been involved in ministry since the late ‘70’s.
 They received their missionary experience when they went to Nairobi, Kenya in 1987 and began doing missions work in one of the largest slums in East Africa.
 Bryan has traveled in over thirty countries speaking in leadership conferences in many of them.
 In 1993 Bryan went on board with Promise Keepers and while he was with this organization he served as the National Director of Volunteers as well as the National Director of Events.
 In 1998 Bryan and his family accepted the Senior Pastor role of Grace Community in Montrose, Colorado.
 Samaritan feels blessed to have a person of Bryan’s experience, qualifications, passion, and expertise joining our team.

 Danielle McGrath is an Arizona State University alumnus who has spent years investing in her local church’s student ministries.
 In 2016, Danielle and her husband, a student worship pastor for Central Christian Church, moved to Gilbert, Arizona and began to build their life and community there.
 Upon hearing about Samaritan Aviation’s vision and commitment to being the hands and feet of Christ to the population of Papua New Guinea, Danielle jumped at the chance to be a part of the organization.
-Working as an Administrative Assistant out of the Mesa office, she hopes to grow with the organization and help support the great work being done by Samaritan Aviation.
+Working as an Office Administration Manager out of the Mesa office, she hopes to grow with the organization and help support the great work being done by Samaritan Aviation.